Just-Koby/Just-Koby/README.md

 **VERIFIED SUNNY AND TWEEKER KISSER ‼️**

-idk what more to add atp... i will update it eventually.. if you want more info int with me and i can tell you mire about myself :D
+idk what more to add atp... i will update it eventually.. if you want more info int with me and i can tell you more about myself :D